 While processing times do vary, in general, COVID-19 antibody test results can be available in as little as 2-3 days.

 Abbott does not determine the price of the test to the patient.
 The cost of the test depends on how it is obtained.
 Considerations that may impact the out of pocket cost to you may include your particular medical insurance coverage and whether tests are reimbursed for medical necessity and doctor interpretation/office visits.

-The Abbott SARS-C0V-2 IgG assay has not been FDA cleared or approved.
-It has been authorized by the FDA under EUA for use by authorized laboratories.
-This test has been authorized only for the detection of IgG antibodies against SARS-CoV-2, not for any other viruses or pathogens.
-This test is only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b)(1), unless the authorization is terminated or revoked sooner.
+The SARS-C0V-2 IgG assay and the AdviseDx SARS-CoV-2 IgM assay have not been FDA cleared or approved.
+It has been authorized by the FDA under an emergency use authorization for use by authorized laboratories.
+The test has been authorized only for the detection of the IgM and IgG antibodies against SARS-CoV-2, not for any other viruses or pathogens, and is only authorized for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostic tests for detection and/or diagnosis of COVID-19 under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b)(1), unless the authorization is terminated or revoked sooner

 Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.